robertklep/my-esphome-components/delta_solivia/README.md

   parity: NONE
   stop_bits: 1

-# This output is required for manual flow control, even if you don't
-# write to the bus (it causes the flow control pin to be pulled down
-# by default, which is required to be able to read from the RS485 module).
-output:
-  - platform: gpio
-    pin: GPIO2
-    id: flow_control

 # component setup
 delta_solivia:
   # The UART configured above
   uart_id: solivia_uart

-  # Some inverters send measurement data once every few seconds,
-  # especially if you have a gateway attached.
-This setting throttles
-  # down the amount of updates sent to Home Assistant.
-  #
-  # Value in milliseconds.
-  throttle: 10000
+  # Optional flow control pin, only configure this if your board doesn't have automatic flow control.
+  # (before writing to the bus, the pin will be pulled up to assume control over the bus)
+  flow_control_pin: GPIOX

   # Here you can configure multiple inverters.
   #